 The Tech Titans: Influence, Politics, and Small Business in the Age of Trump

-How about if one day you are: a tech mogul walks into the White House.
+Picture this: a tech mogul walks into the White House.
 It sounds like the beginning of a Silicon Valley sitcom, but it’s more reality than fiction.
-As President Donald Trump steps into a possible second term, the tech giants find themselves as important players in an building political circumstances.
-From Elon Musk’s trailblazing exploits to Jeff Bezos’s logistical empire, their influence can make or break what's next for small businesses.
+As President Donald Trump steps into a potential second term, the tech giants find themselves as necessary players in an evolving political circumstances.
+From Elon Musk’s visionary exploits to Jeff Bezos’s logistical empire, their influence can make or break the of small businesses.
 Buckle up as we dissect this intersection of tech power and political strategy.

 Tech billionaires want to get richer.
 Trump is already …